Nerve Surgery for Chronic Joint Pain in Henderson & Las Vegas, NV

-Unfortunately, after the right knee arthroscopy, Mark experienced excruciating pain that required him to stay in the hospital for several days on morphine.
+Unfortunately, after the right knee arthroscopy, Mark experienced excruciating pain that required him to stay in the hospital for several days.
 He was eventually able to transition to oral pain medications and be discharged, however, the pain in the right knee never improved.

 Ten months after the knee arthroscopy, Mark had a total knee replacement or knee arthroplasty.
 After this surgery, his pain actually became worse, with pain spikes as high as 9/10 in severity depending on his activity level.
 Mark was unable to squat or kneel on the right knee at all.

 Unfortunately for Mark, both surgeries including a total knee replacement were completely unnecessary and made his pain worse.
 This is because his knee pain was due to a peripheral nerve injury.
 The proof is that his pain was no better, even after the entire knee joint was replaced.

 Dr. Tollestrup performed knee denervation surgery on Mark to disconnect the injured nerves, and now Mark is finally pain free.

 The Tollestrup Team Can Help